Wednesday, January 07, 2009

 Of course, Dr. Wolf, we'd be most grateful to hear from you.

-February 9, 2009 11:25 PM
+February 9, 2009 at 11:25 PM

 One of the most effective ways to begin a lovingkindness practice is through the use of Metta meditation.
 In this simple meditation we offer a wish for freedom, happiness, and the cessation of suffering for a particular person, group, or the entire world. yoga teacher training course A basic Metta meditation for all beings is: